career coaching company

 Content: Careers & self-improvement

-Ellen and I met at an online talk she delivered on recognising your strengths as part of finding your unique career pathway and we hit it off with lots of conversations on the mind.
+Ellen and I met at an online talk she delivered on recognising your strengths as part of finding your unique career path and we immediately connected over our passion for the psychological influence on the physical experience.

 set in the ‘space of mind’ during that moment of pause when you are on the edge of something new, vast and uncertain.